 Do your homework: Once settled into your home away from home, join your hotel’s premium benefits club and take advantage of preferred rooms and upgrades.
 Know your exercise options—preferably before you arrive.
 At your normal workout time, hit the local running trail, gym, or pool that you scouted prior to leaving.
 This will allow you to get out for a workout and stay consistent with your training.
 End the day by asking the concierge for healthy food options in your area or use your phone with key search words: healthy, organic, farm-to-table, food.

-Plan your re-entry: Often I return from trips into scenes of complete chaos, dropping my bags to change a diaper or break up a fight between my two little girls.
+Plan your re-entry: Often I return from trips into scenes of complete chaos, dropping my bags to break up a fight between my two little girls.
 Sometimes it’s landing with major work deadlines looming.
 For a successful re-entry, give yourself a window to adjust if possible but no matter what make an effort to get back on the local schedule as soon as possible.
 Eat, workout and sleep at local/normal times.
 Jetlag increases one’s vulnerability to illness, so get plenty of sleep, exercise consistently, and put the right fuel in your body.